vippsas/vipps-solutions/vending-machines/qr-direct-to-payment-in-app.md

 ### Step 1: Generate a static QR code

-Generate a static QR code with [merchant redirect QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api#merchant-redirect-qr-codes) linking to your system.
+Generate a static QR code using our [QR API](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api/#merchant-callback-qr-codes) linking the QR to your vending-machine.

 ### Step 2: Generate a payment request